tghastly/PYNQ-1/docs/source/overlays/dio_overlay/dio_overlay_overview.rst

 Trace Analyzer
 -------------------------------------------

 The tracebuffer is connected to the external interface and can capture input or output signals on each pin and stream the data to DRAM.
-The trace buffer supports stremaing of up to 8MB of data to DRAM in one burst.
+The trace buffer supports streaming of up to 8MB of data to DRAM in one burst.
 Once the data is in memory it can be analyzed in Python.

 There are a number of Python packages that could be used to analyze or process the data.
 WaveDrom and SigRok are two packages that can be used to processing and displaying waveforms in a Jupyter Notebook.
 Both these packages are included as part of the PYNQ image.